 You’ve been searching the internet for new inventory and you’re just not seeing any home that you love.
-With inventory at a historic low and demand for homes incredibly high, you’re not the only one who’s struggling to find a home you really love and within your budget.
+With inventory at a historic low and demand for homes incredibly high, you’re not the only one who’s struggling to find a home you really love and within your budget, considering you don’t want to buy a small Japanese tea house or the biggest home in the world.
 So, what can you do right now during this seller’s market when you just can’t find a home?

 Don’t give up.
 You have options, probably more than you think.
 One of the most uncomplicated advice we can give is to wait, but we also understand that sometimes you can’t wait because you have a new addition in the family coming soon, or you’re relocating for a job, or you just need to move out of your old home.
 So, other than waiting, what can you do?

 Expand your search.